Title IX - Sexual Assault and Victim Advocacy

 - Be accompanied by an advisor of choice who may assist and advise a reporting individual (complainant), accused, or respondent throughout the judicial or conduct process including during all meetings and hearings related to such process

-- Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or judicial or conduct process of the College
+- Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or judicial or conduct process of the university

 Education Law, Section 6443